Why Trump’s hold on evangelicals is so hard for DeSantis and Haley to break | KRDO

 Analysis by Ronald Brownstein, CNN

-(CNN) — The Iowa caucus on Monday will provide the first test of whether Donald Trump’s secret weapon in the 2016 GOP presidential nomination contest – his strong support among blue-collar evangelical Christians – is still working for him in 2024.
+(CNN) — The Iowa caucus on Monday, which CNN projects Donald Trump will win, will provide the first test of whether his secret weapon in the 2016 GOP presidential nomination contest – his strong support among blue-collar evangelical Christians – is still working for him in 2024.

 The biggest surprise in Trump’s march to the nomination in 2016 was how many White evangelical Christians voted for a thrice-married casino-owning New Yorker who had previously expressed liberal views on social issues such as abortion.
 The key to Trump’s breakthrough among evangelical Christians was his commanding support among the members of that community without a college degree, who supported him then in much greater numbers than those with advanced education.

-Note: This story has been updated Monday to reflect CNN’s projection in the Iowa caucuses.